 Three years later, scenes like this one are still common and the country is slowly and painfully rebuilding and repairing many of these historical structures.

-However, there are many that were undamaged or only lightly damaged and these are definitely worth exploring.
+However, many were undamaged or only lightly damaged and these are definitely worth exploring.
 I will post a detailed blog of our Kathmandu tour soon.

 Our Community Homestay in Panauti Village